fizlip/quantum-signal-proseccing/README.md

 # Quantum Signal Processing
 Quantum signal processing is built on interleaving 2 types of single-qubit rotations.
 A signal rotation operator and a signal processing operator.
-This repository includes classes that a demonstrate how these are combined into QSP control sequence which allow us to do signal processing on qubits.
+This repository includes methods that demonstrate how these are combined into a *QSP control sequence* which allow us to do signal processing on qubits.
+The Quantum Signal Processing as a framework can be used to understand quantum algorithms like Hamiltonian simulation, quantum linear system solving etc.

 # Dependencies
 The main script uses TensorFlow to approximate values.